tdnprime/MVP/README.md

 1. Load project in your browser using Port 80.
 2. Use your gmail associated with the project in Google Developer Console to sign in.

+# know

+1. Signin - Users must be identified by the app prior to them starting some important processes.
+For example, sometimes a user might set out to subscribe to a box.
+They are first asked to sign in.
+Once they sign in, they will be redirected to the page they signed in from to continue the process in question.
+This redirect occurs afer Google Sign in has redirected them to the home page.
+See /signin/create-url.php to see the redirect logic.